 Nathe also was called to testify.
 He said even through Fry told him of decreased sexual drive, among many other ailments, erectile dysfunction was never discussed.

-After the guilty verdict, Fry hired a new attorney, Larry Wechter of Geneva.
+After the guilty verdict, , Larry Wechter of Geneva.
 Wechter was given the opportunity to review the transcripts of the case and Nathe’s notes, and the trial entered post-trial motions late last year.

 On Wednesday, Wechter also called Fry’s wife, Lesley, to testify about medical records showing his condition dating back to 2004.
 She presented a pill bottle filled with Fry’s prescription for Viagra.
 That prescription dated to September 2010, a full year after the allegations against Fry surfaced.
 Lesley Fry said she could find no other prescriptions for the erectile dysfunction medication dating before then.